johaGL/rough_code/update_conda_recipe.md

 4. **Conda update**

 Normally, the **Bioconda bot** will automatically detect the new PyPI package release and make a PR (pull request).
+Go visit the PR list of https://github.com/bioconda/bioconda-recipes/
 Be patient, this can take time, it will make deployment and internal  tests (up to 40 min) This PR is validated by a maintainer, without our intervention.
 If the validation does not occur in ~4 hours, ask Ben if he can contact Helge or Bjorn.